wifisensing/PicoScenes-Manual/source/scenarios.rst

 Listening to 20 MHz Bandwidth Channels
 +++++++++++++++++++++++++++++++++++++++++++

-In the simplest form, if you want to listen to the Wi-Fi traffic of a 20 MHz bandwidth channel centered at 2412 MHz using an SDR device with the ID ``SDR_ID``, you can use the following command:
+In the simplest form, if you want to listen to the Wi-Fi traffic of a 20 MHz bandwidth channel centered at 2412 MHz using an SDR device with the ID ``SDR_ID`` (see :ref:`naming-for-sdr` for ``SDR_ID``), you can use the following command:

 .. code-block:: bash